openfed/AccessibilityCheck/README.markdown

 ### Standards included

-By default, BOSA Accessiblity Check comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
+By default, BOSA Accessibility Check comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
 It also provides tools to write your own standards, which can be useful in situations